SultanovIlnur/Bars-Imageboard/README.md

 # Bars-Imageboard
-An Imageboard that made using NodeJS, Express and MongoDB.
+This imageboard engine has made on NodeJS, ExpressJS and MongoDB.
+IT also uses Handlebars template engine and Bootstrap 5 framework.
+This engine (RIGHT NOW DOESN'T) have builtin registration, roles (guests, users, moderators) and boards (with groups) system.